 Francisco Sigaud was named a graduate assistant coach in September 2012.

-Sigaud, who played one season at Barry in 2012, will assist with player development, on-court instruction and administrative duties.
+Sigaud, who played one season at Barry in 2012, and assists with player development, on-court instruction and administrative duties.

 At Barry, Sigaud went 2-0 in singles and 5-8 in doubles.
 He was 3-1 in Sunshine State Conference doubles matches for the Buccaneers, and won four of his five pairs matches at the Nos.
 2-3 flights.